-An amount below which identified misstatements are considered to be clearly trivial.
+An amount below which identified misstatements are considered as being clearly trivial.

-We agreed with the Audit Committee that we would report all audit differences in excess of £65,000 (2016: £49,000), which is 5% of the planning materiality, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to them all uncorrected audit differences in excess of £95,500 (2017: £65,000), which is set at 5% of planning materiality, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.